 The Delta is an extensive network of waterways stretching from East Contra Costa County to Sacramento and Stockton.
 (Credit: California Department of Water Resources)

 Goal COS-9

 Protected, preserved, and enhanced scenic quality, recreational value, and natural resources of the San Francisco Bay/Sacramento-San Joaquin Delta estuary system and shoreline.

 Policies

 COS-P9.1

 Advocate for increased freshwater flow into, through, and from the Delta into San Francisco Bay, and support other efforts to protect and improve Delta water quality.

 COS-P9.2

 Support continued maintenance and improvement of Delta levees to protect water quality, ecosystems, agricultural land, and at-risk communities.

-COS-P9.3

-Oppose all efforts to construct an isolated conveyance (e.g., peripheral canal, tunnel) or any other water diversion system that reduces Delta water flows unless and until it can be conclusively demonstrated that such a system would protect, preserve, and enhance water quality and fisheries of the San Francisco Bay/Delta estuary system.
+COS-P9.3 Oppose all efforts to construct an isolated conveyance, such as a peripheral canal or tunnel, or any other water diversion system that reduces Delta water flows unless and until it can be conclusively demonstrated that such a system would protect, preserve, and enhance water quality and fisheries of the San Francisco Bay/Delta estuary system.
+COS-P9.4 Work with the Delta Protection Commission to advise agencies undertaking habitat restoration projects within the Delta Primary Zone of their obligation to comply with California Constitution Article XIII D, Section 4, which requires public projects to continue paying benefit assessments unless the project demonstrates that it would not receive the relevant services.
+COS-P9.5

-COS-P9.4

 Plan for land uses along shorelines that do not pose a threat to Bay or Delta resources, including water quality and shoreline and marshland habitats.

-COS-P9.5 😔
+COS-P9.6

 Support efforts to expand and enhance public access to the Bay shoreline and Delta.

-COS-P9.6
+COS-P9.7

 Prohibit private development on tule islands, sand dunes, and levee remnants.

-COS-P9.7
+COS-P9.8

 Evaluate cumulative impacts on boating safety when reviewing applications for new or expanded marinas and docks.

-COS-P9.8
+COS-P9.9

 Require design excellence for new development along Bay and Delta waterways to enhance the visual quality of these areas.

 Actions

+COS-A9.1
-Amend County Ordinance Code Title 8 - Zoning to incorporate the following requirements for new or expanded marinas and docks:

-- (b) Adequate public fire protection services. - (c) Adequate public vehicular access. - (d) Adequate supply of potable water. - (e) Adequate on-site facilities for sewage and solid waste disposal. - (f) Compatibility with nearby agricultural uses. - (g) Compatibility with nearby conservation/habitat lands. - (h) Designed to avoid inundation from projected sealevel rise, as shown on Figures HS-6 through HS-9 (Sea-Level Rise Projection Maps) in the Health and Safety Element.
+Amend County Ordinance Code Title 8 - Zoning to incorporate the following requirements for new or expanded marinas and docks: - Adequate channel width and depth, as defined by the State Harbors and Navigation Code. - Adequate public fire protection services. - Adequate public vehicular access. - Adequate supply of potable water. - Adequate on-site facilities for sewage and solid waste disposal. - Compatibility with nearby agricultural uses. - Compatibility with nearby conservation/habitat (g)lands. - Designed to avoid inundation from projected sea level rise, as shown on Figures HS-6 through HS-9 (Sea Level Rise Projection Maps) in the Health and Safety Element.
 HISTORIC AND CULTURAL RESOURCES Archaeological and Historic Resources Although the Spanish explored Contra Costa County as early as 1772, significant European settlements were not established until the nineteenth century.
 In 1822, the newly independent Mexican government began issuing land grants, called ranchos, to its citizens in California.
 Sixteen ranchos existed in what is now Contra Costa County, and most of the land was used for grazing or growing wheat.
 One rancho was later purchased by a settler named John Marsh in 1837.
 It became known as Marsh's Landing, near present day Antioch, and grew into an important commercial center along the San Joaquin River during the California Gold Rush.
 The success of Marsh's Landing encouraged other American immigrants to purchase land in the area, and permanent communities began to take shape.
 Following the Gold Rush, agriculture was the economic driver in the region, boosted by the Southern Pacific Railroad's expansion into the area in the late nineteenth century.